karlospn/profiling-net6-api-on-aws-ecs-fargate-using-dotnet-monitor/README.md

 This repository contains a practical example about how to deploy an application with ``dotnet-monitor`` as a sidecar container on AWS ECS Fargate.

-The repository contains an app and a CDK app that creates the AWS Resources needed to run the demo.
+The repository contains a .NET6 API and a CDK app that creates the AWS Resources needed to run the demo.

-# Requirements
+# Dependencies

-- Docker
+- _Docker installed on your machine._
-The app is containerized and deployed into ECR within the CDK app.
-When you executen the ``cdk deploy`` command the app container is going to be created, so you'll need docker installed on your machine.
+The API is containerized and pushed into ECR with the CDK app.
+When the ``cdk deploy`` command is executed the app container is created, so you'll need docker installed on your machine.

 # AWS Resources